sanskrit/raw_etexts_english/blogs/manasataramgini/2006/08/2006-08-15_the-trayodashi-rite-of-the-katha-dikshita-s.md

 it, with cobra garlands and surrounded by howling dogs.

 baTuka bhairava mantra is used during this meditation:
-hrIM baTukAya ApaduddhArana kuru kuru baTukAya hrIM ||
+hrIM baTukAya ApaduddhArana kuru kuru baTukAya hrIm ||

 homa may next be offered to baTuka bhairava with this mantra.
 Then the index finger and thumb and joined to show the baTuka mudra and